 Music Helps Seniors With Dementia Access Past Memories

 Have you ever listened to a song on the radio and it took you back to a particular time in your life?
 Research has revealed that music is strongly linked to personal memories.
 The human brain is essentially hard-wired to associate music with long-term memories.
 This is the case even for individuals with moderate to severe dementia.
 Music & Memory is a non-profit business that brings personalized music into the lives of older adults through digital music technology, vastly improving quality of life.
 The staff at Music & Memory train caregivers for the elderly and family members on how to create and use individualized playlists with digital devices in order to allow older adults who have dementia and other challenges to reconnect with the world through memories from music.

 Research has also uncovered that listening to music that is familiar and loved can help in decreasing anxiety levels and increase focus on the present timeframe.
 This in turn encourages older adults with dementia to connect to those around them.

 At Stay Home Care, our goal is always to improve the quality of life for the elderly through our specialized dementia home care services and support.
 And, we go the extra mile in the little things that can brighten up the days of those we serve – such as through music and other creative activities.
-Call us today at 615-964-7726 to learn more about our Brentwood home care services and all of the areas we serve throughout Tennessee.
+Call us today at 615-964-7726 to learn more about our home care services in Brentwood and all of the areas we serve throughout Tennessee.